 Before Nazi Germany invaded the Soviet Union Hitler and Stalin did what you expect two possessed leaders to do behind-the-scenes: cooperate with each other:

 - Before World War 2 began Hitler and Stalin signed a non-aggression pact where they agreed to not attack one another and to share the spoils of Poland with each other.

 - Stalin helped to supply Hitler’s war machine even though his own people were starving.
 Stalin sent supplies to Germany, including food, as Hitler waged war in Western Europe.

 - I remember reading that at one point Hitler proclaimed that his favorite leader was Stalin (not Mussolini or Tojo).

 Satan Divided Against Himself

-Hitler and Stalin turned against each other when Hitler ordered the invasion of the Soviet Union on June 22, 1941 (my research suggests that the real reason Hitler wanted to invade the Soviet Union was so he could have a chance to eliminate its large Jewish population rather than acquire living space for the German people).
+Hitler and Stalin turned against each other when Hitler ordered the invasion of the Soviet Union on June 22, 1941.
 Despite being warned that an invasion was coming before it actually happened, Stalin failed to take command of the situation until after the Wehrmacht (the German Armed Forces) already gained a considerable advantage against the Red Army.
 You’d expect any other leader to quickly take command of the situation, but for some reason Stalin refrained from rallying his people to resist the invasion for a suspiciously long period of time (11 days following the invasion!).